• Skip to primary navigation

 • To season: Kosher salt, black pepper, garlic powder, smoked paprika, and dried thyme.

-• Braising liquids: Chicken broth, apple cider vinegar, and hot pepper sauce.
+• For the braising liquid: Chicken broth, apple cider vinegar, and hot pepper sauce.

 Instructions

-Cooking a pork jowl is easy!
 Scroll down to the recipe card for detailed instructions.
-Here's an overview of the steps:
+Here's an overview of the steps needed to make this recipe:

-• Arrange the slices in a single layer on a broiler-safe rimmed baking sheet.
-Place the baking sheet 6 inches below the broiler for around 2-3 minutes per side to brown and crisp up the fat.
+Arrange the slices in a single layer on a broiler-safe rimmed baking sheet.
+Place the baking sheet 6 inches below the broiler for 2-3 minutes per side to brown and crisp up the fat.
+Serve immediately.

-• Keep in mind that eating this pork cut is almost like eating pure fat, so you’ll want to serve very small portions of it.
-One jowl makes about six 2-ounce servings, and although the servings might seem small, they’re in fact very appropriate considering the richness of the dish.
+1. Keep in mind that eating this pork cut is almost like eating pure fat, so you’ll want to serve very small portions of it.
+One jowl makes about six 2-ounce servings, and although the servings might seem small, they’re, in fact, very appropriate considering the richness of this cut.

-• When broiling the slices, there will be some splattering in your oven.
+2. When broiling the slices, there will be some splattering in your oven.
 If this is an issue, you can opt for baking or pan-frying instead.
+You can bake the jowl slices in a 400°F oven until browned, for about 15-20 minutes per side, or pan-fry them over medium heat on both sides until browned.

-What is a pork jowl?
-Is it the same as pork cheek?
+Is the jowl the same as pork cheek?

 Where do you get pork jowl?

-This is actually not a cut that's easy to find in grocery stores or even at Whole Foods (unless you ask the butcher to special-order it for you).
-I usually order it online at grasslandbeef.com.
+This cut is not easy to find in grocery stores or even at Whole Foods (unless you ask the butcher to special-order it for you).
+I usually order it online.

 Is the jowl the same as pork belly?